About

 The UMC represents a number of individual student organizations.
 You can join by participating in on our the UMC’s constituent groups and representing that organization at UMC’s General Body meetings.
 You can also contribute by applying to join the UMC Board.

 Yes.
 The GIC has worked with departments across the university to design workshops that meet student and staff needs.
-Some examples include training workshops for CHAS staff; summer workshops for student interns in Engineering; and training workshops for tutors, and peer advisors.
+Some examples include summer workshops for staff.

 Yes, depending on the breadth and nature of the program.
 The very nature of intercultural work requires collaboration and the leveraging of diverse resources and talents.
 All of our programs are collaborations between GIC, our campus partners as well as, community partnerships.
 For more information, contact Director Valerie De Cruz at decruz@upenn.edu.